devapromix/abandoned-carts-opencart/README.md

-# Abandoned Carts Recovery for Open Cart v 1.2.7
+# Abandoned Carts Recovery for Open Cart
 For Open Cart 2.3.0.2

 For a list of improvements & fixes, see the [changelog](changelog.md).